Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

-In the long-time region, the scaling function $f_{tc}$ must reduce to a constant.
-Thus, the evolution of the sigma condensate is described by the critical slowing down, $\sigma\propto t^{-\beta/\nu z}$ which has been studied in Sec.~\ref{ctsd}.
-The numerical results are shown in Fig.~\ref{fig:12}(a).
+In the long-time region, the scaling function $f_{t}$ must reduce to a constant, so that the evolution of the sigma condensate is reduced to the critical slowing down scaling $\sigma\propto t^{-\beta/\nu z}$, which has been studied in Sec.~\ref{ctsd}.
+The numerical results are shown in Fig.~\ref{fig:13}(a).
 The evolution has two different features, the prethermalization, and the thermalization stages.
-In Fig.~\ref{fig:12}(b), according to eq.~\eqref{scalingepsilonmi}(a), by scaling the $\sigma(t)$ with $\epsilon_i^{\beta}$, the curves of $\sigma(t)/\epsilon_i^\beta$ overlap as a function of $\epsilon_i^\beta t^{\beta/\nu z}$.
+In Fig.~\ref{fig:13}(b), according to Eq.~\eqref{scalingepsilonmi}(a), by scaling the $\sigma(t)$ with $\epsilon_i^{\beta}$, the curves of $\sigma(t)/\epsilon_i^\beta$ overlap as a function of $\epsilon_i^\beta t^{\beta/\nu z}$.